Quick answer

 Under 4 GB: entry-level GPUs, integrated graphics

 You can run something.
-SmolLM3-3B Q4 fits in around 2.5 GB.
+Qwen3.5-4B Q4 fits in around 3 GB and is the strongest coder at this size.
 It handles simple tasks, short completions, quick Q&A. For serious coding work (multi-file edits, debugging complex logic, long context), it hits a wall fast.
 Treat this tier as proof-of-concept, not production workflow.

 6–8 GB: RTX 3060, RTX 4060, RX 6600